FAQ | recommended

 not something that will be completed during the interview.
 However,

-the interview will give each of you an opportunity to determine
+the interview will give you some idea as to

-whether or not you will enjoy working together.
+whether or not you will work well together.
 Ideally, an

 Communication is extremely important: use the interview to get